 In most cases, the transponder (= RFID tag) is passive and has no power supply of its own.
 Depending on the frequency range, the reader must be located within a radius of between a few centimeters and one meter from the transponder to be able to interchange data.

 Active RFID tags are also available.
 They have an individual battery and thus are heavier and more expensive than passive transponders.
 However, they have a significantly higher range (up to 10 meters).
-If personal data are saved on the tag, the Federal Data Protection Act applies in Germany.

 Use cases for RFID technology